Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/README.md

 #### Register the TodoListService-ManualJwt web API

-1. Sign in to the [Azure management portal](https://manage.windowsazure.com).
+1. Sign in to the [Azure portal](https://portal.azure.com).
-2. Click on Active Directory in the left hand nav.
-3. Click the directory tenant where you wish to register the sample application.
+2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
-4. Click the Applications tab.
-5. In the drawer, click Add.
-6. Click "Add an application my organization is developing".
+2. Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
+3. Click on **Registered Applications** and choose **Add**.
-7. Enter a friendly name for the application, for example "TodoListService-ManualJwt", select "Web Application and/or Web API", and click next.
-8. For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44324/`.
+4. Enter a friendly name for the application, for example 'TodoListService-ManualJwt' and select 'Web Application and/or Web API' as the Application Type.
+For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44324`.
+Click on **Create** to create the application.
-9. For the App ID URI, enter `https://<your_tenant_name>/TodoListService-ManualJwt`, replacing `<your_tenant_name>` with the name of your Azure AD tenant.
-Click OK to complete the registration.
-10. While still in the Azure portal, click the Configure tab of your application.
+5. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
-11. Find the Client ID value and copy it aside, you will need this later when configuring your application.
+6. Find the Application ID value and copy it to the clipboard.

 #### Register the TodoListClient app

-1. Sign in to the [Azure management portal](https://manage.windowsazure.com).
+1. Sign in to the [Azure portal](https://portal.azure.com).
-2. Click on Active Directory in the left hand nav.
-3. Click the directory tenant where you wish to register the sample application.
+2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
-4. Click the Applications tab.
-5. In the drawer, click Add.
-6. Click "Add an application my organization is developing".
+2. Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
+3. Click on **Registered Applications** and choose **Add**.
-7. Enter a friendly name for the application, for example "TodoListClient-DotNet", select "Native Client Application", and click next.
-8. For the Redirect URI, enter `http://TodoListClient`.
-Click finish.
+4. Enter a friendly name for the application, for example 'TodoListClient-DotNet' and select 'Native' as the Application Type.
+For the redirect URI, enter `https://TodoListClient`.
+Click on **Create** to create the application.
-9. Click the Configure tab of the application.
+5. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
-10. Find the Client ID value and copy it aside, you will need this later when configuring your application.
+6. Find the Application ID value and copy it to the clipboard.
-11. In "Permissions to Other Applications", click "Add Application."
-Select "Other" in the "Show" dropdown, and click the upper check mark.
-Locate & click on the TodoListService, and click the bottom check mark to add the application.
-Select "Access TodoListService" from the "Delegated Permissions" dropdown, and save the configuration.
+7. Configure Permissions for your application - in the Settings menu, choose the 'Required permissions' section, click on **Add**, then **Select an API**, and type 'TodoListService' in the textbox.
+Then, click on  **Select Permissions** and select 'Access TodoListService'.

 ### Step 4:  Configure the sample to use your Azure AD tenant